 The only major caveat is the messy cable management tray.
 And the E7 is also heavier.
 With thicker steel legs, you will need more than two hands to get this unit past your front door.

 Price-wise, on the basic the Remi may cost a bit cheaper.
 But this E7 desk does offer a larger space.
-As we have mentioned earlier, the desk size of the Remi seems odd and not the standard.
-So some might find it hard to configure it into their home office.
+As we have mentioned earlier, the desk size of the Remi seems odd and not standard.
+So some might find it hard to configure it in their home office.
 But the Remi isn’t all bad.
 In fact, it is a decent choice if you don’t mind a less attractive tabletop.
 It can make up for a clean and clutter-free space.
-It can also be an alternative if you find the Fully Jarvis too expensive.
+It can also be an alternative if you find the Jarvis too expensive.